NSU-ACM-SC/BD-Flag-OpenGL/README.md

 - On macOS, open in XCode as project, add OpenGL and GLUT libraries from project properties.
 Build and Run.

-- You can also use `-lgl` and `-lglut` flags while compiling from command line.
+- You can also use `-framework GLUT -framework OpenGL` flag while compiling from command line.

 - On linux : use the flags provided by the opengl and glut libs built for your distro.